demraldes/SN47---Inland-MK47-Case/readme.md

 5. Place the MK47 assembly into the SN47 case.
 Press it firmly into position until fully seated.
 Reinstall the six self-tapping plate screws to secure the plate to the case.

 ## Images
 > These images depict the case before adjustments were made to add height above the plate.
-The current version should sit about flush with the bottom of the keycaps.
+The current version should sit about flush with to bottom of the keycaps.

 ![case image](https://raw.githubusercontent.com/demraldes/SN47---Inland-MK47-Case/refs/heads/main/images/final-corner.jpg)
 ![case image](https://raw.githubusercontent.com/demraldes/SN47---Inland-MK47-Case/refs/heads/main/images/final-back.jpg)